 - a.
 Aggressive behavior that involves unwanted, negative actions. - b.
 A pattern of behavior repeated over time. - c.
 An imbalance of power or strength, real or perceived. - a.
-First Offense: Principal/Student conference, in-school consequences as determined by Student Support Team, detention, in-school suspension,

-- or 1-180 days out-of-school suspension. - b.
-Subsequent Offense: Principal/Student conference, in-school consequences as determined by Student Support Team, detention, inschool suspension, or 1-180 days out-of-school suspension or expulsion. - 5.
+First Offense: Head of School/Student conference, in-school consequences as determined by Student Support Team, detention, in-school suspension, or 1-180 days out-of-school suspension. - b.
+Subsequent Offense: Head of School/Student conference, in-school consequences as determined by Student Support Team, detention, in-school suspension, or 1-180 days out-of-school suspension or expulsion. - 5.
 Bus or Transportation Misconduct- Any offense committed by a student on, while waiting for, or entering transportation provided by or through the school shall be punished in the same manner as if the offense had been committed at the student's assigned school.
 In addition, transportation privileges may be suspended or revoked. - 6.
 Dishonesty Any act of lying, whether verbal or written, including forgery. - a.
 First Offense: Nullification of forged document.
-Principal/Student conference, in-school consequences as determined by Student Support Team, detention, in-school suspension, or 1-10 days out-of-school suspension. - b.
+Head of School/Student conference, in-school consequences as determined by Student Support Team, detention, in-school suspension, or 1-10 days out-of-school suspension. - b.
 Subsequent Offense: Nullification of forged document.
-Principal/Student conference, in-school consequences as determined by Student Support Team, detention, in-school suspension, or 1-180 days out-of-school suspension or expulsion. - 7.
-Disrespect to Staff Willful or continued willful disobedience of a directive or request by a LEA staff member or disrespectful verbal, written, pictorial, or symbolic language or gesture that is directed at a LEA staff member and that is rude, vulgar, defiant, in violation of LEA policy or considered inappropriate in educational settings. - a.
-First Offense: Principal/Student conference, in-school consequences as determined by Student Support Team, detention, in-school suspension, or 1-10 days out-of-school suspension. - b.
-Subsequent Offense: Principal/Student conference, in-school consequences as determined by Student Support Team, detention, in-school suspension, or 1-180 days out-of-school suspension or expulsion. - 8.
+Head of School/Student conference, in-school consequences as determined by Student Support Team, detention, in-school suspension, or 1-180 days out-of-school suspension or expulsion. - 7.
+Disrespect to Staff- Willful or continued willful disobedience of a directive or request by a LEA staff member or disrespectful verbal, written, pictorial, or symbolic language or gesture that is directed at a LEA staff member and that is rude, vulgar, defiant, in violation of LEA policy or considered inappropriate in educational settings.

+- a.
+First Offense: Head of School/Student conference, in-school consequences as determined by Student Support Team, detention, in-school suspension, or 1-10 days out-of-school suspension. - b.
+Subsequent Offense: Head of School/Student conference, in-school consequences as determined by Student Support Team, detention, in-school suspension, or 1-180 days out-of-school suspension or expulsion. - 8.
 Disruptive Conduct or Speech Verbal, written, pictorial or symbolic language or gesture that is directed at any person and that is disrespectful, rude, vulgar, defiant, in violation of LEA policy or considered inappropriate in educational settings or that materially and substantially disrupts classroom work, school activities or school functions.
 Students will not be disciplined for speech in situations where it is protected by law. - a.
-First Offense: Principal/Student conference, in-school consequences as determined by Student Support Team, detention, in-school suspension,

-- or 1-10 days out-of-school suspension. - b.
-Subsequent Offense: Principal/Student conference, in-school consequences as determined by Student Support Team, detention, in-school suspension, or 1-180 days out-of-school suspension, or expulsion.
+First Offense: Head of School/Student conference, in-school consequences as determined by Student Support Team, detention, in-school suspension, or 1-10 days out-of-school suspension. - b.
+Subsequent Offense: Head of School/Student conference, in-school consequences as determined by Student Support Team, detention, in-school suspension, or 1-180 days out-of-school suspension, or expulsion.